ICARUSDroneCapture/Platform-Software/README.md

 ```
 You may have already put the first two lines (the `source /opt/ros/jazzy/setup.bash` and `export ROS_DOMAIN_ID=0`) into the `.bashrc` file during the ROS2 installation process, in which case they can be ignored.

+Once this code has been added to your `~/.bashrc`, either close the terminal instance and start a new one, or run `source ~/.bashrc`.

 #### Building

 From the `~/ros2_ws` directory, run `colcon build`.
 It will throw many warnings, but the package should finish building: